-Written Test: The Written Test is not timed.
-Students should be given as much time as they need to complete it.
-As a general rule, most students will need 45-60 minutes of working time to complete the Written Test.
-Some students will need more time and provisions should be made to accommodate these students.
+Written Test: Students are allowed two hours of working time to complete the Written Test.
 In addition, the test administrator will need approximately 15 minutes to give directions to students.

-Performance Test, Form A: The Performance Test will take approximately 75 minutes to administer, including time needed to provide instructions to the students and for students to move between stations.
-Field testing has determined that almost all students will complete the tasks at the three stations in this amount of time.
-Students are allowed 15 minutes at each station.
+Performance Test, Form A: The Performance Test should be administered in a 45-minute time period.
+Field testing has determined that almost all students will complete the tasks at all three stations in this amount of time.
+In addition, the test administrator will need approximately 15 minutes to give directions to students.
 All stations must be administered in one session.